-- Do not leave the mobility device unattended during the following procedure! - Make sure that BOTH drive wheels are off the ground before calibrating. - Secure the area. - Lift the mobility aid up on one side and place a 14 cm high wooden block underneath it so that the drive wheel is suspended freely.
-Use proper lifting techniques. - Repeat the same procedure on the other side of the mobility aid. - Allow the motors to run in the forward direction for an hour. - Allow the motors to cool down for 30 minutes. - Allow the motors to run in the reverse direction for an hour. - Lift the mobility aid off the wooden blocks.
+- Do not leave the mobility device unattended during the following procedure! - Make sure that BOTH drive wheels are off the ground before calibrating. - Secure the area. - Lift the mobility aid up on one side and get a second person to place a wooden block around 14 cm high underneath it so that the drive wheel is suspended freely. - Repeat the same procedure on the other side of the mobility aid. - Allow the motors to run in the forward direction for an hour. - Allow the motors to cool down for 30 minutes. - Allow the motors to run in the reverse direction for an hour. - Lift the mobility aid off the wooden blocks.